51Degrees/documentation/src/devicedetection/index.md

 For more detail on how each algorithm works, follow the links below:

-- @Pattern
+- @subpage DeviceDetection_Pattern
-- @Hash
+- @subpage DeviceDetection_Hash

 # Migrating from Other Providers

-If you're already using a device detection solution from an alternative provider and are considering switching to 51Degrees, we have a number of @MigrationGuides showing how our properties and capabilities map to others'.
+If you're already using a device detection solution from an alternative provider and are considering switching to 51Degrees, we have a number of @subpage DeviceDetection_MigrationGuides_Index showing how our properties and capabilities map to others'.